KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 Finally, the last element we need to use the Writer is the function that actually sends the data to motors.
 The creation of this function is very straightforward.

 The method KMR::dxl::Writer::addDataToWrite allows to save data that need to be sent to motors into the Writer's private attribute table.
-Then, once all the data is updated, it is sent with the method KMR::dxl::Writer::syncWrite. \n
+Then, once all the data is updated, it is sent with the method KMR::dxl::Writer::syncWrite. <br />
 Keeping the same Writer example, a public method can be defined inside Robot:

 ```cpp